9 Google Sheets Formulas to Master

 9. QUERY

 The big kahuna of Sheets functions.
-QUERY lets you combine all of them into one powerful ball of Google Sheets formula magic.
+QUERY lets you combine many different functions into one powerful ball of Google Sheets formula magic.

 Say we’re looking at Twitter data, and we want to answer the question: